Aditi138/Embeddings/README.md

 # subword2vec
 subword2vec is the code repository for training word embeddings enriched with sub-word knowledge like character ngrams, lemma, morphological tags and phonemes.
-This library was used in the paper `Adapting Word Embeddings to New Languages with Morphological and Phonological Subword Representations` (to appear in EMNLP-2018). subword2vec is based on the [fastText](https://github.com/facebookresearch/fastText) library and [prop2vec](https://github.com/oavraham1/prop2vec) library.
+This library was used in our upcoming paper `Adapting Word Embeddings to New Languages with Morphological and Phonological Subword Representations` (to appear in EMNLP-2018). subword2vec is based on the [fastText](https://github.com/facebookresearch/fastText) library and [prop2vec](https://github.com/oavraham1/prop2vec) library.

 ### Requirements
 - gcc-4.6.3 or newer (for compiling)